elasticio/elasticio.github.io/content/_components/zoho-crm/index.md

 #### Config Fields

  * **Object Type** Dropdown: Indicates Object Type to be fetched.
+ * **Fields in resulting object** - Multiselect Dropdown: Select the fields that will be included in the resulting object.
+If you are using **v2**, all fields will be included by default; otherwise, only the `Field to poll` will be included.
+Please note that you can include a maximum of **49** field names in this parameter.
  * **Emit behavior** Dropdown: Indicates behavior to emit result objects: `Emit individually` or `Emit page`.
  * **Field to poll** Dropdown: Indicates field to poll (new objects or modified objects).
  * **Start Time** - TextField (string, optional): Indicates the beginning time to start retrieving events from.